GeorgeWebDevCy/tcn-mlm/readme.txt

 = 0.1.5 =
 * Seed baseline membership products on activation and ensure they carry the correct TCN MLM membership level meta.
 * Avoid duplicate product creation by reusing existing items matched by level or title.
+* Expose `/wp-json/gn/v1/memberships/*` endpoints and enrich the user REST profile so the mobile app can read membership plans and statuses.

 = 0.1.4 =
 * Add WooCommerce product data field for selecting the membership level a SKU grants.